kayakistPh/ADC_Input_With_Testbench/documentation/ADCinputAD4007.md

 The results are then listed in an OSVVM scoreboard.

 ### Running simulations
-The simulations can be run in GHDL and also Active-HDL.
+The simulation can be run (i.e. have been tested in) in GHDL and Active-HDL.
 Both require OSVVM.

 ### Simulation Output
 The timing can be verified against the part data sheet using the waveform viewer:

 ![Latched data out](./ImageSource/DataCorrect.PNG)

 The *OSVVM* output can also be checked from the file *./AD4007_data_test.txt*: